awacero/get_scbulletin_miroir/README.md

 ## GET_SCBULLETIN

-Create a Flask service to consult scbulletin
+This repository contains the code to create a Flask service to consult scbulletin